JtuStuff/DebugHelper/README.md

-# IPscan
+# DebugHelper
-idk im just dumb w/ bash

-this script supposedly scan the rndis interface and nmap it to find where the ip has ssh open
+this script supposedly to scan the network and connect trough ssh and dmesg things

 # USAGE
 ```sh